Shaker Hymns

 This hymn was written at North Union (today Shaker Heights, Ohio) just before the outbreak of the Civil War in 1860.
 The Shaker composer of this hymn is unknown.

 It was discovered and edited by Roger Hall and sung by a community chorus during the Bicentennial Conference of the Shakers Arrival in America at The Western Reserve Historical Society in Cleveland, Ohio in October of 1974.
-The hymn was sung by Roger Hall the following month when the Sabbathday Lake Shakers were in nearby Shaker Heights for a school teacher's workshop and met composer, Aaron Copland.
+The hymn was sung the following month when the Sabbathday Lake Shakers were in nearby Shaker Heights for a school teacher's workshop after, thanks to Roger Hall, they met distinquished composer,

 It is not generally known that more of the music from after the Civil War was composed by Shaker women.